 - Beer is a tricky situation because the ideal serving temperature for beer is not universal.
 Plus, many beer aficionados find that most styles of beer lose flavor when served in a frosty pint or mug.
 Generally, light lagers are best in cold glassware and the rule of thumb is to serve ales a little warmer.
 Follow your own preference and drink whatever beer you have the way you enjoy it most.

 What About Hot Cocktails?

 The glassware temperature should always match the drink temperature.
 Just as you would chill a cold drink glass, warm up the glass for hot cocktails.
-This can be done quickly by filling a glass with hot water while you make the drink.
+This can be done quickly by filling a glass with hot water for a few minutes while you prepare ingredients to make the drink.